Training Manual

 Foundation Skills

-Module 2: Finding Products
+Module 2: Discovering Products

 Module 3: Evaluating a Product